 I was still watching the entrance when a half-dozen tall, young men dressed in shiny blue shorts and dirty sneakers entered.
 They arranged themselves in a militaristic, though not quite military, formation in the middle of the atrium.
 Once in position, one of them whistled.
 A group of people were pushed through the rotating door into the office-cells opposite mine.
 The majority of the prisoners were old, although only a couple were obviously near death.
 The rest had injuries, such as missing limbs or digits.
 One baby – into whose mouth a cloth had been stuffed – had a hair lip.

 Although most of the prisoners were either old or damaged, there were two exceptions: a teenage girl with scared green eyes, and a younger boy with scraggly blond hair and a subdued manner.
 The girl held the boy as if he were a teddy bear.
-I assumed they were siblings, perhaps orphans.
+Siblings.
+Orphans.

 I fell asleep.